Could I have postnatal depression? Or is this something else?

 5. Postpartum Psychosis (PPP) Postpartum psychosis is a rare but severe mental health issue that can occur in new mothers after childbirth.
 PPP can cause symptoms such as confusion, hallucinations, delusions, and mania.
 If you or someone you know is experiencing symptoms of PPP, seek emergency medical help immediately.

 It's essential to understand that seeking help for mental health issues is a sign of strength, not weakness.
-If you suspect you may have a mental health issue, it's crucial to reach out to your doctor, health visitor, a mental health professional, or a support group for help and support.
-Here are some additional tips to help you navigate the challenges of new parenthood:
+If you suspect you may have a mental health issue, it's crucial to reach out to a professional, or a support group for help and support.

 Remember that you're not alone, and there is support available to help you navigate the challenges of new parenthood.
 Taking care of yourself, building a support system, asking for help, and taking breaks can all help you stay healthy and happy as you adjust to life as a new parent.